-As medical students, each of us got the chance to visit the hospital headed by the Dominican Sisters for several weeks.
-The hospital is located in the East of Zimbabwe in a remote and rural area neighboring Mozambique.
+The Regina Colei Mission Hospital is located in the East of Zimbabwe in a remote and rural area neighboring Mozambique.
 It is the only Hospital within a radius of about 100 kilometres and essential for the peoples' medical supply.
 Pregnant women, accident victims or Malaria-patients - the 120 beds of the hospital are always well filled.
 There is also an outpatients' department, ensuring the treatment of about 40 visitors per day, mainly with chronic diseases.

 The financial situation of the hospital is precarious.
 Neither the state nor NGOs give hardly any support.
 Even though a day at the hospital costs only a few dollars - just like most of the medication - many patients are unable to pay for their treatment.
-Nevertheless, the hospital tries to provide an adequate therapy for everyone.
+Nevertheless, the hospital tries to provide an adequate therapy to everyone.
 That is why some people even travel as far as 265 kilometres from the capital, Harare, looking for a treatment they can pay for.
 Because of all these circumstances, the hospital strongly relies on private donors.

 Support the staff of Regina Coeli to help their patients!
 Please share this campaign with your friends, relatives and colleagues.
 If you have any questions, do not hesitate to contact us:

 Special thanks to Firmin Forster who allowed us to use his pictures for this campaign.